France denies paying ransom as Sahel hostages return

 Of the seven French citizens still captive abroad, four are in Syria, two in the Sahel, and one in Nigeria.

-(Additional reporting by Emmanuel Jarry, Ingrid Melander, John Irish and Paul Taylor in Paris; Writing by David Lewis and Ingrid Melander; Editing by Alistair Lyon, Andrew Heavens and Sonya Hepinstall)
+(Additional reporting by Emmanuel Jarry, Ingrid Melander and Paul Taylor in Paris; Writing by David Lewis and Ingrid Melander; Editing by Alistair Lyon and Andrew Heavens)